Assanatou-Bah/Aries-Sales-Data-Analysis/README.md

 # Aries Sales Data

 Welcome to my Sales Dashboard Project!

-This project was created as part of the DSN Ladies in AI Mentorship Program, where I worked on analyzing sales data to provide actionable insights for decision-makers at Aries Management, a marketing organization.
+This project was created as part of the DSN Ladies in AI Mentorship Program, where I worked on analyzing sales data to provide actionable insights for a marketing organization called Aries Management.